rettichschnidi/clang-misracpp2008/README.md

 "test" folder and implement the checker logic afterwards.
 The new checker will get detected when explicitly calling cmake in the build directory.

+Please try to follow the [LLVM Coding Standard](http://llvm.org/docs/CodingStandards.html).
+At the very least format your code (sans testing code) with clang-format using the LLVM coding style.

 Running Tests
 =============
 `make check-misracpp2008`